-There are tons of great places for eating out in Jasper and Banff but very few of them located on the Icefields Parkway.
-We would love to visit Lake Moraine Walter Wilcox Dining Room, settled in a beautiful green place right on the lake and Bear Paw Bakery in Jasper.
+There are tons of great places for eating out in Jasper and Banff and very few of them are located on the Icefields Parkway.
+We would love to visit Lake Moraine Walter Wilcox Dining Room, settled in a beautiful green place right on the lake, and Bear Paw Bakery in Jasper.

 Jasper National Park and Banff National Park have abundant wildlife.
 Black bears, mooses, caribou, marmots, bighorn sheep, mountain goats, elks, deers, wolves, and lots of small critters call the Canadian Rockies their home.
 For many travelers, wildlife is the main reason they visit the parks.

 It was the middle of the day and there were tons of people, but it seemed like animals didn’t pay any attention to visitors at all.
-We spent a whole hour watching them crossing the road, interacting with their offsprings and climbing down the steep, rocky hill, which was quite amazing.
-Seward Highway in Alaska has a similar spot – Windy Point.
+We spent an hour watching them crossing the road, taking care of offspring, and climbing down the steep, rocky hill.
+(Seward Highway in Alaska has a similar spot – Windy Point).

 A couple of hours later, on the Icefields Parkway as well, we spotted a black mama bear with cubs in a couple of meters from the car.
 She was busy chewing on a handful of dandelions and looked more like a… cow than a wild beast.

 Respect wildlife and never approach it closely.
-We are guests in their home.
-It’s very tempting to take a closer look or make a perfect photo, but wild animals can charge you without warning.
+It’s very tempting to take a closer look or make a perfect photo, but animals can charge you without warning.
 It’s also no good for them to get used for people or their food.
 Read more about wildlife watching in Banff here.

-Book as early as possible and consider to stay in a hostel private room, tent or campervan.
-See more on how to cut lodging costs in Banff above.
+- Book as early as possible and consider to stay in a hostel private room, tent or campervan.

-Having a room with a kitchen or kitchenette can save both time and money.
+- Try to get a room with a kitchen or kitchenette to save time and money.

 Just some of the paid tours really worth the money and time, so choose wisely.